Semialgebraic methods and generalized sum-product phenomena: Proof of Theorem

-\meno We will reduce Theorem~\ref{thm:main} to a special case using Fact~\ref{fact:structure}, which consists of Elekes--R\'onyai type structural results for nonexpander polynomials.
-The case where $k = \RR$ of Fact~\ref{fact:structure} is a recent Theorem by Raz, Sharir, and Solymosi~\cite{RSS16}; this refines Elekes--R\'onyai's original result in \cite{Elekes00}.
+\meno We will reduce Theorem~\ref{thm:main} to a special case using Fact~\ref{fact:structure}, which consists of Elekes--R\'onyai type structural results for nonexpanding polynomials.
+The case where $K = \RR$ of Fact~\ref{fact:structure} is a recent Theorem by Raz, Sharir, and Solymosi~\cite{RSS16}; this refines Elekes--R\'onyai's original result in \cite{Elekes00}.
 The case where $K=\CC$ is folklore as communicated privately to us by de Zeeuw.
-This follows from the proof in \cite{RSS16} together with Solymosi--de Zeeuw's incidence bound in \cite{SolymosideZeeuw}, but some steps in \cite{RSS16} must be modified to work over $\CC$.
+This follows from the arguments used in the proof in \cite{RSS16} together with Solymosi--de Zeeuw's incidence bound in~\cite{SolymosideZeeuw}.
+We remark that a Szemer\'edi--Trotter-type lemma proved in \cite{RSS16} used Sz\'ekely's crossing lemma strategy~\cite{Szekely}, this can be replaced by the partitioning method used in the proofs of complex Szemer\'edi--Trotter-type results in the complex field case, see~\cite{ST12, Zahl}.

 \begin{fact} Suppose $K$ is either $\RR$ or $\CC$.
 Then there is $\alpha = \alpha(\deg P)$ such that if $P(x,y)\in K[x,y]$ is not $(4/3, \alpha)$-expanding over $K$, then $P(x,y)$ is either additive or multiplicative. \end{fact}